 How to Deal with Dirty Data

-Before discussing how to clean your data, it’s important to note that small mistakes made during the process data collection can eventually result in big consequences in the long run.
+Before discussing how to clean your data, it’s important to note that small mistakes made during data collection can eventually result in big consequences in the long run.

-The idea of cleaning data is not pleasant, but you have to start from somewhere.
-It will definitely take time to clean it up.
-In order to avoid such costly inconveniences, you’ll be better off putting in place a proper data-collection system.
+Processing your data from dirty to clean isn’t exactly pleasant, but it’s not optional, either.
+It will take time to clean it up.
+To avoid such costly inconveniences, you’ll be better off putting in place a proper data-collection system.

-Although the organizational structure of different companies determines how they handle data, everyone, including those in marketing, finance, operations, and customers, own and need the data.
+Although the organizational structure of different companies determines how they handle data, everyone, including those in marketing, finance, operations, and customers, owns and needs the data.

 Data ownership is one of the data-related challenges facing organizations.
 Who owns the data?
-In a 2017 study by Experian, the IT department had the greatest influence on data handling in 62 percent of organizations.
+In a 2017 study by Experian, the IT department had the most significant influence on data handling in 62 percent of organizations.

 Image Source: Experian

-Business owners did not take an active role in data handling, which they need for decision making and initiatives.
+Business owners did not take an active role in data handling, which they needed for decision-making and initiatives.
 Ninety-five percent of businesses were making data requests from the IT department, and over 70 percent of them had to wait a day or even longer to receive the data they had requested.

 Although the IT department still owns data in 51 percent of organizations, half of the organizations no longer believe the IT department should own the data.

 Chief executive officers now own data in a third of the organizations.
-The CEO owns the business strategy, and the data responsibility is now shifting to them too.
-This means that they are also responsible for protecting the data from emerging cyber threats and ensuring they adhere to all regulations and ethics.
+The CEO owns the business strategy, and the data responsibility is shifting to them, too.
+This means they are also responsible for protecting the data from emerging cyber threats and ensuring they adhere to all regulations and ethics.

 Image Source: Experian